seespine-2022/.github/.github/PULL_REQUEST_TEMPLATE.md

   > - Identify potential threats and vulnerabilities introduced by the changes.
   > - Assess the likelihood and potential impact of these threats.
   > - Identify measures to mitigate the identified risks.
-  > - Run /security in a comment in this PR to scan for vulnerabilities Add the review below:
+  Add the review below:

 - [ ] I have considered the potential impact on performance of my changes.